waydelyle/MultilinksPortal/CONTRIBUTING.md

 ## How Can You Contribute?

+> **Note:** In order to keep the projects maintainable, all contribution should be tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Please ensure the appropriate issue is assigned to you prior to working on it.

 ### Reporting Bugs

 This section guides you through submitting a bug report.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.